oliviasny2/Final_Project/README.md

 ### Presentation

-1. Description of the data exploration phase of the project
+1. Description of the data exploration phase of the project: ok
-2. Description of the analysis phase of the project
+2. Description of the analysis phase of the project: ok
-3. Begin drafting slides in google slides
+3. Begin drafting slides in google slides: ok

 ### Github

-1. All code necessary to perfomr exploratory analysis in github
+1. All code necessary to perfomr exploratory analysis in github: working
-2. Some code necessary to complete machine learning portion
+2. Some code necessary to complete machine learning portion: ok

+### Machine Learning Model

+1. Description of preliminary data preprocessing: been taking notes above, however, to summarize, changed values in the columns where there are categorical variables, eliminated useless columns, reworked the state column to regions (US), created a categorizing variable with the action taken column (approved v denied).
+2. Description of preliminary feature engineering and preliminary feature selection, including their decision-making process: currently working with neural networks and random forest classifier